amaranth-lang/amaranth/docs/glossary.rst

   The circuit is a small wafer, usually made of semiconducting material, that can hold anywhere from hundreds to millions of transistors and resistors (with possibly a few capacitors).
 These components can perform calculations and store data using either digital or analog technology.

-  Digital ICs use logic gates that work only with values of 1s and 0s.
+  Digital ICs use :ref:`logic gates<Logic gate>` that work only with values of 1s and 0s.

 .. _JTAG:

  **JTAG**
-  JTAG (Joint Test Action Group) is an industry standard for verifying designs and testing devices like micro controllers and FPGAs after manufacture.
+  JTAG (Joint Test Action Group) is an industry standard for verifying designs and testing devices — micro controllers, FPGAs, etc. — after manufacture.

   JTAG is a hardware interface that provides a way to communicate directly with the microchips on a board.
 It enables the testing, via software, of all the different interconnects without having to physically probe the connections.